 Speaking of perception, behavioral questions are useful for gauging a candidate’s self-awareness.
-If they spend a lot of time talking about what a great leader they are but their resume shows only one year of experience in a leadership role, it may point to a lack of understanding about the true depth of their abilities.
+If they spend a lot of time discussing what a great leader they are but their resume shows only one year of experience in a leadership role, it may point to a lack of understanding about the true depth of their abilities.

-Finally, though behavioral questions ask about the past, they’re a great way to determine how a candidate might act if employed with your company.
+Finally, though behavioral questions ask about the past, they’re a great way to determine how a candidate might act if employed by your company.
 After all, past behavior is the strongest indicator of future behavior.

-The Best Behavioral Interview Questions To Ask During an Interview
+The Best Behavioral Interview Questions to Ask During an Interview

 If you’re looking for the best behavioral questions to ask during your next interview, the six below are a great place to start.
 To make your questions even more effective, try to map them to the core skills you’re looking for in the role for which you’re hiring.